 The District is requesting coverage under the ITP for take of BSS and ABS resulting from groundwater withdrawals from the Aquifer that are managed under its regulatory program, which controls the conditions under which groundwater is used in the District and especially the amount of groundwater withdrawn by permitted well owners.
-The large majority of permitted withdrawals are dedicated to providing for public water supply though water utilities.
+The uses of this managed groundwater supply are characterized below in Section 4.1.1.2, Nonexempt Wells and Users.
+The large majority of permitted withdrawals are dedicated to providing for public water supply through water utilities.
 However, the end-user customers of these utilities are not directly regulated by the District so they are not included in this community (Table 4-1).
 Their individual use of Aquifer water is not considered part of the Covered Activities.
-Components of the District regulatory program consist of permitting, compliance monitoring, enforcement, assessment and administration of various District fees, user conservation planning, and user drought contingency planning and response.
-The purpose of the program is to reduce withdrawals of groundwater from the Aquifer to those minimum volumes reasonably needed by well owners and permittees during drought and non-drought periods to conserve the water supply for as long as possible and to maintain sufficient flows at Barton Springs to support the Covered Species.
-However, the maximum reductions in water withdrawals prescribed under this program are unable to completely avoid adverse effects on the Covered Species during severe drought.
+Components of